iilab/openmentoring-content/en/topics/practice-1-emergencies/5-ddos/1-1-intro.md

 ![](unit.png)
 <br>
-This section will provide an overview of DDOS attacks and steps to take if you are the victim of a DDOS attack.
-A DDOS attack, or a Denial of Service attack, occurs when an adversary may try to silence you by taking your website down or defacing your website.
+This section will provide guidance on waht to do if an adversary tries to silence you by taking down or defacing your website.